cjungmann/th/README.md

 ![Invoke thesaurus](README/th_call.png)

-The output is in columns for easier scanning, with context lines on top and bottom, with a list of options at the bottom for navigation and other options.
+The output is in columns for easier scanning, with context lines on top and bottom, and a list of options at the bottom for navigation and an option for other menus for changing the sorting or flow.

 ![Thesaurus screen](README/th_example.png)